civican/legisinfo/44-1/bills/C-18/bill_text.md

     the Commission is unable to make the exemption order because it is of the opinion that, taken as a whole, the agreements do not satisfy the criteria set out in subparagraphs `11`(1)(a)(i) to (vi); and

-    the Commission is of the opinion that it will be able to change its opinion because the operator is, in good faith, taking measures that will permit the criteria to be satisfied within a reasonable period, **which period must not be longer than one year**.
+    the Commission is of the opinion that it will be able to change its opinion because the operator is, in good faith, taking measures that will permit the criteria to be satisfied within a reasonable period, which period must not be longer than one year.

-  **(2)** The interim order must contain conditions respecting the measures being taken by the operator and may contain any other condition the Commission considers appropriate, **including a condition requiring that public consultations be held at a time and place in Canada to be fixed by the Commission**.
+  **(2)** The interim order must contain conditions respecting the measures being taken by the operator and may contain any other condition the Commission considers appropriate, including a condition requiring that public consultations be held at a time and place in Canada to be fixed by the Commission.

   **(3)** The interim order is subject to the approval of the Treasury Board if the order exempts the operator from the application of a provision referred to in sub­section `11`(4).